vdesdoigts/toylovers.com/_interviews/barnatoys.md

 I remember playing a lot with my toys as kid, and thankfully I still have them nowadays at my parent’s house.
 I kept collecting some Star Wars action figures, and then with my first pay checks I mainly bought bust or statues of DC characters.

 Then years ago I listened to a podcast about comics, and one of the host, Joe Hume aka [French Toy Love](https://www.instagram.com/french_toy_love) talked about his passion for toy photography.
-I was curious so I checked his insttagram account and immediately fell in love with this world.
+I was curious so I checked his Instagram account and **immediately fell in love with this world**.

 I started to shoot my toys in 2017.
 I found an offer on a Golden Freezer Figuarts and bought it, it was the first time I bought a figure with so many faces you could swap.
 He has a funny one smiling, that was my first shot.
 I did it with my phone, no technic at all, but I liked it and it became my profile picture, I didn’t changed it since then.